Clerk of the Superior Court

 The Clerk of the Superior Court in Graham County is also the Jury Commissioner responsible for maintaining an active jury list for use by the Superior Court and all limited jurisdiction courts in the county.

 The collection and disbursement of child support payments is the responsibility of the Arizona Department of Economic Security.
 The Clerk of the Superior Court is responsible for processing and issuing wage assignments, maintaining current information regarding child support orders and address changes, and assisting the public in researching inquiries and/or problems with child support processing.

-In addition to being filing clerks for the Superior Court the other duties the Clerk performs include: processing applications for passports, notary bonds, process servers and bail bondsmen; issuing and recording marriage licenses; and assisting the public with court access and record research.
+In addition to being filing clerks for the Superior Court the other duties the Clerk performs include: processing applications for passports, process servers and bail bondsmen; issuing and recording marriage licenses; and assisting the public with court access and record research.